Korosama/scripts/README.md

 # My Scripts
-Collection of my personal scripts for everyday use
+Collection of my personal minimal scripts for everyday use

 * Battery

-   Prints percentage of battery left & sends notification if battery reaches a critical level.
+   Prints percentage of battery left.

 *  Code